Prominent Olympic taekwondo coaches accused of sexual abuse

 GOLDEN STATE KILLER SUSPECT’S ARREST RAISING PRIVACY CONCERNS DUE TO USE OF GENEALOGY DNA TESTING SITE

 Steven Lopez is being sued by Amber Means Randall, who alleges the athlete drugged and raped her.
-Heidi Gilbert is suing Steven Lopez after saying he sexually assaulted her in Germany during a meet.
+Heidi Gilbert is suing Jean Lopez after saying he sexually assaulted her in Germany during a meet.
 The two men are accused of “neglect for not providing a duty of care as either a coach or teammate and coach,” USA Today reported.

 Each woman reported multiple instances of sexual abuse spanning several years and multiple states, and their lawsuits seek at least $75,000 in damages.